canopas/splito/docs/terms_of_use.md

 These Terms and Conditions will be governed by and construed in accordance with the laws of India, without regard to its conflict of law provisions.

-This clarifies that Indian law applies to any disputes arising from the use of the Khelo app developed by Canopas Software LLP.
+This clarifies that Indian law applies to any disputes arising from the use of the Splito app developed by Canopas Software LLP.

 11. Changes to the Terms